-We are pleased to announce that we will be opening our doors again on Thursday 18 June.
-We are looking forward to catching up with all our friends albeit in somewhat different circumstances.
+We are pleased to announce that we have re-opened and looking forward to catching up with all our friends albeit in somewhat different circumstances.

 In line with government guidelines, we would like to advise you of the safety precautions that will be in place to safeguard both our customers & the Abraham’s team.
 It may be necessary to amend these precautions in line with any future government advice this page will be updated accordingly.

 From Thursday 18 June we will be welcoming customers wishing to purchase clothing in three ways:

 By an appointment system each day from 10.30am until 1.30pm

 - Each appointment will last for up to 50 minutes and will begin on the half hour (eg from 10.30am, 11.30am… etc).

 - They can be booked by telephone 07966 373993 or by email firstname.lastname@example.org

 - The ten minutes between appointments enables us to quarantine any clothing that has been tried on and allows us to refresh the shop.

 - In the absence of any appointments the shop will be open as per the “without an appointment” below.

 - For customers without an appointment, we will be open from 2pm until our normal closing time for that day.